wjlewis/wjlewis.github.io/_posts/2024-01-10-lem-aint-false.md

 > For _any_ proposition `p`, given either a proof of `p` or a proof of `¬p`,
 > I'll give you a proof of `False`.

-Let's try it out without the simplest proposition of all:
+Let's try it out with the simplest proposition of all:

 ```lean
 /--  A proof of `False` using `em_false` and a proof of `True`. -/